NixOS/nixpkgs/doc/using/overlays.chapter.md

 ### Switching the MPI implementation {#sec-overlays-alternatives-mpi}

 All programs that are built with [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) support use the generic attribute `mpi` as an input.
-At the moment Nixpkgs natively provides two different MPI implementations:
+Nixpkgs natively provides different MPI implementations:

 -   [Open MPI](https://www.open-mpi.org/) (default), attribute name
     `openmpi`